zilishen/documentation/content/nap-waf/admin-guide/install.md

     If you encounter any issues, check the [Troubleshooting Guide]({{< relref "/nap-waf/troubleshooting-guide/troubleshooting#selinux" >}}).

+15. To enable the NGINX/App Protect WAF service start at boot, run the command:

+    ```shell
+    sudo systemctl enable nginx.service
+    ```

-15. Start the NGINX service:
+16. Start the NGINX service:

     ```shell
     sudo systemctl start nginx